it's almost two weeks since i got back from dc, where i joined

 bad guys (the ones wearing grey top hats and looking very tube-like that you

-see in the pictures) come in, making loud evil noises and carrying pieces of a
+see in the pictures) come in, making loud evil noises and carrying pieces of

 building. they come on to stage and set the building up, piece by piece.